cube-alchemy/cube-alchemy/docs/concepts/metrics.md

 - **Metric filters**: Apply specific filters only for a particular metric
 - **Row conditions**: Pre-filter rows before calculating the metric
 - **Ignore Dimensions**: Control dimensional aggregation behavior
+- **Ignore Context Filters (per metric)**: Let a metric ignore all or some of the active context filters
 - **Custom functions**: Use your own Python functions for complex logic

 Each of these options allows you to create highly specialized metrics that can answer specific more sophisticated questions.